Open-The-Gates/rewarded-staking-dapp/README.md

 - LearnableReward which is the token gained as a reward.

 The LearnableStaking smart contact allows the investor to :
-- Stak a given amount of token.
+- Stake a given amount of token.
 - Withdraw a staked amount of token.
 - Check the amount of reward collected.
 - Withdraw an amount of the reward collected.